Dreams of medicine and pills: the small capsules with which your life asks what exactly you lack

 Astrological note: The dream of taking the right medicine often arrives during harmonious transits of Saturn through the 6th house, during its aspects to Chiron, and during periods of Jupiter in Virgo or Cancer.
 Virgos, Capricorns, and Cancers recognize this dream especially precisely.
 If Chiron is now touching your Moon — the Healer accepts help, and the dream conveys this through a pill that feels appropriate precisely in your present moment.

 Before you is a whole medicine cabinet: packages, jars, names, instructions.
 You must choose the right one, and you cannot.
 One pill is for one thing, another for another, the third has no label.
 You read — you do not understand; you mix — you are not sure.
-In the body — anxiety: I am trying to take care of myself, and have got tangled in it.
+Anxiety lives in the body: I am trying to take care of myself, and I have got tangled in it.

-Your Guardian speaks here — the part that reacts to overload of supportive means.
+Behind this shelf, your Guardian grows tired — the part that reacts to an overload of supportive means.
 It comes when you have too many “prescriptions,” too much advice, too many parallel practices, too many sources of information about how to live correctly and care for yourself.
-The Guardian shows: care has turned into work; the list must be narrowed, not widened.
+The Guardian shows you that care has turned into work, and the list needs to be narrowed, not widened.

-If there are many jars, all for different things — your care now spreads across the surface, and it is worth choosing two or three simple but regular practices instead of trying to do everything at once.
-If similar packages are in your hands — there is a tangle of advice from different schools in your head, and it is worth temporarily narrowing the circle of sources.
-If you cannot bring yourself to choose any — your inner doctor is now overloaded, and it is worth giving yourself time not to choose any “schemes,” but simply to live at your own pace.
+If there are many jars, all for different things, your care is now spread across the surface, and it is worth choosing two or three simple but regular practices instead of trying to do everything at once.
+If similar packages are in your hands, there is a tangle of advice from different schools in your head, and it is worth temporarily narrowing the circle of sources.
+If you cannot bring yourself to choose any of them, your inner doctor is overloaded right now, and it is worth giving yourself time not to choose any “schemes” at all, simply to live at your own pace.
 The childhood version of the same shelf is too many toys, chaos in the nursery.

 Ask yourself: “How many parallel ways to ‘take care of myself’ am I now trying to apply at once — and which two or three of them would be enough for me?”